pinellolab/EPInformer/README.md

 </p>

 ## Training
-You can re-train EPInformer models on K562/GM12878 data run using the command line:
+You can re-train EPInformer models on K562/GM12878 data using the command lines:

 ```
 # Download K562 and GM12878 data